 Paramedical: Employer pays 100% of premiums for extended health benefit plan.

 Sick leave: 8 days at full pay and 15 days at 75% pay, payable from first day of sickness.
-Additional 8/15 days will be added annually.
-Employees who runs out of credits will be granted unpaid leave of absence until 6-month qualifying period for LTD elapses.
+Additional 8/15 days will be added each year.
+Employee who runs out of credits will be given unpaid leave of absence until 6-month qualifying period for LTD elapses.
 For employees hired on or after Jan.
 1, 2001: 8 days per year of service at 100% base pay.
 Employee who runs out of credits will be paid at 75% of base rate for up to 6 months.
 If denied LTD benefits, 75% of base rate will continue to be paid until completion of appeal process.